kacrouse/alpaca-mcp-server/README.md

 - Python (version requirements can be found at: https://modelcontextprotocol.io/quickstart/server)
 - GitHub account
 - Alpaca API keys (with paper or live trading access)

+### Authentication Methods

+This server supports two methods of authentication:

+1. **Environment Variables**: Set up once in your `.env` file (standard method)
+2. **HTTP Headers**: Provide credentials in each request when using HTTP transport mode
+   - Useful for remote access, multiple users, or integrations
+   - See [HTTP_HEADERS.md](HTTP_HEADERS.md) for detailed instructions
 - Claude for Desktop or another compatible MCP client

 ### 1. Installation